 May 15, 2010; We are working on a new format for Table E based on newer data base technology compared with Microsoft Excel that we hope will permanently replace the current version by June 1st.
 This Beta Test version was developed by Johnny Adams, our Data Base Administrator, in collaboration with Robert Young, our Senior Data Base Analyst.
 To see what it looks like, click on New Format Table E. - Steve Coles, System Administrator

-For reasons of privacy, details of these individuals' supporting documentation are on file either with Messrs.
-Louis Epstein of New York or Robert Young of Atlanta, GA and could be made available to legitimate demographic researchers upon request.
+For reasons of privacy, details of these individuals' supporting documentation are on file with Mr. Epstein and could be made available to legitimate demographic researchers upon request.
 A uniquely important feature of our research protocol is the focus on persons whose age has been thoroughly validated.
 For a rigorous validation of the age of a Supercentenarian, it is in many instances necessary to work with personal information For example, in some countries the actual name of a person is needed to retrieve and match birth and death certificates.
 Appropriate procedures and rules will be designed to protect the confidential nature of personal information, taking into account prevailing data and protection laws in different countries.
 For example, Germany has different laws from France and the UK.
 Data protection procedures and rules adopted by the GRG and the IDL (International Data Base on Longevity) are governed by the general principle that private data about individual persons should not be possible from the information that will eventually be included in a public database unless it is essential for identification purposes.
 For example, among these rules is the provision that only specially-trained validation personnel will have access to private personal information (like addresses, phone numbers, names of family members, and so on).
 This sort of private personal information will not be made available to researchers and other individuals who are external to the validation process and will not be included in any public version of the database.

 February 17, 2003; Question for the Editor by Mr. Christian Quast on the seemingly-paradoxical preponderance of Americans in Table A and a reply by Mr. Robert Young of Atlanta, Georgia, which presents a brief history of human longevity studies in general and the demographics of these Tables in particular.